5T33Z0/Clover-Crate/USB_Fixes/ACPI_Mapping_USB_Ports/README.md

 - Three Ports are implemented; Port 1 is not user visible/not connectable and Ports 2 and 3 are user visible and connectable.
 - Port 2 is located on the back panel
-- Port 3 has an integrated 2 port hub.
+- Port 3 has an integrated 2-port hub.
 Note that because this port hosts an integrated hub, it is therefore not sharable with another host controller (e.g. If the integrated hub is a USB2.0 hub, the port can never be shared with a USB1.1 companion controller).
 The ports available through the embedded hub are located on the front panel and are adjacent to one another.

 **SOURCE**: [UEFI.org](https://uefi.org/specs/ACPI/6.4/09_ACPI-Defined_Devices_and_Device-Specific_Objects/ACPIdefined_Devices_and_DeviceSpecificObjects.html#upc-usb-port-capabilities)